|Previous College:||Sacramento State, '93|

-Ruben Volta will enter his sixth season as head coach at
+Ruben Volta concluded his seventh season as the head indoor

-Sacramento State in 2013.
-He took over the head coaching duties in
+coach at Sacramento State in 2014.
+He took over the head coaching

-Also during that 13-year span, Sacramento State players have combined for 58 all-academic selections, 45 all-conference awards (including 15 first team selections), three MVPs and three all-Pacific Region selections.
+Also during that 15-year span, Sacramento State players have combined for 61 all-academic selections, 46 all-conference awards (including 15 first team selections), three MVPs and three all-Pacific Region selections.

 In 2010, the Hornets played without projected starters at setter and middle hitter all season.
 In addition, the roster averaged just 19 years of age and Volta started four underclassmen in nearly every match.
 Despite the injuries, youth and relative inexperience, Sacramento State placed three players on the all-conference team (second teamer Janelle Currey, and honorable mentions Eryn Kirby and Breanne Menees), won 15 matches, and completed the season with a 10-3 record at home.